-Closed door talks begin for Honolulu police chief retirement
+$250,000 settlement OK'd for embattled Honolulu police chief

-HONOLULU (AP) — The Honolulu Police Commission was meeting behind closed doors Wednesday to discuss a retirement deal that Chief Louis Kealoha could get to walk away from the department while he’s the target of a federal investigation involving allegations of civil rights abuses and corruption.
+HONOLULU (AP) — The Honolulu Police Commission agreed to a $250,000 settlement package for retirement with Police Chief Louis Kealoha, the target of a federal investigation involving allegations of civil rights abuses and corruption.

-The commissioners were meeting in executive session after a brief portion of their meeting was open to the public.
+The settlement announced Wednesday night includes an agreement that Kealoha would have to repay the money if he is convicted of a felony, local news reports said.

+The officer’s retirement is effective March 1, and he will be on leave with pay until then.

+Hawaii News Now reported that the money will be paid to Kealoha in addition to a pension of about $150,000 a year and free medical care for life.

-Earlier this month, Commission Chairman Max Sword announced that Kealoha agreed to retire after being on paid leave since receiving an FBI target letter last month.
+Earlier this month, Sword announced that Kealoha agreed to retire after being on paid leave since receiving an FBI target letter last month.

 A grand jury is looking into the allegations of civil rights abuses and corruption at the department.

-The investigation began more than a year ago after allegations surfaced that Kealoha and his deputy city prosecutor wife Katherine Kealoha framed her uncle for the theft of the Kealoha’s home mailbox to discredit him in a family financial dispute.
+The investigation began more than a year ago after allegations surfaced that Kealoha and his deputy city prosecutor wife, Katherine Kealoha, framed her uncle for the theft of the Kealoha’s home mailbox to discredit him in a family financial dispute.
 Attorneys for the couple say they haven’t done anything wrong.

 A retired officer involved in the mailbox case has pleaded guilty to conspiracy and four other officers have received target letters from the FBI.